 The best sunsets (and sunrises) in Vietnam are waiting for you…

 Any Halong Bay sunset and sunrise is worth its weight in gold.
-Being there at that magical hour when the sun hits the water between spectacular limestone peaks and emerald green coves is a memory you’ll want to hold onto.
+It is when the sun hits the water between spectacular limestone peaks and emerald green coves.
+I’m sure being there at that magical hour is a memory you’ll definitely want to hold onto.

 Dotted with thousands of tiny islands, crescent moon beaches and rugged mountain outcrops, this entire destination is very instagram-friendly.
 Whether you’re cruising amongst it on a four-star liner or making day trips from your hotel, experiencing Halong Bay is a bucket list item your eyes won’t want to miss.

 For this very reason we recommend never visiting Halong Bay without your camera.
 Capturing these kinds of stunning panorama – Halong Bay sunset and sunrise – is an absolute holiday must.
 This also makes booking your sunset cruise one of the top things you can do in Halong Bay.
-You won’t be disappointed when you’re sipping champagne on a boat and encountering view after incredible view.
+You won’t be disappointed when you’re sipping champagne on a boat and encountering view after incredible view of sunrise and sunset in Halong Bay.

 Great timing: when is the best time to visit Halong Bay?